mcawte/asset_backend/README.md

 to initialize the node modules.
 Once complete use `yarn start` to start the project.

-This project first opens the `timezone.csv` file, calculates the timezone from location and parses the time stamps.
+The project first opens the `timezone.csv` file, calculates the timezone from location and parses the time stamps.
 It then saves the assets to a new csv file named `converted_timezone_assets.csv` in the assets directory of the root of the project folder.